isomerpages/moe-pasirrissec/pages/Announcements.md

 ---
 #### PRSS Sale of Uniforms and Booklist for 2025

-Please click [here]()here to view the sale of uniforms and booklist.
+Please click [here](/useful-links/information-for-parents/booklist/) to view the sale of uniforms and booklist.

 #### Checking of Scripts Timetable for 14/10/24 till 17/10/24